krishnakanthsasi/SQLproject/README.md

 # SQLproject
-This is the results from a 9 hour SQL course study I undertook.
+This is the results from a SQL/RDBMS course study I undertook.

 Study based on freecodecamp.org course https://www.youtube.com/watch?v=ztHopE5Wnpc